jgsmith/wlc/README.markdown

 ### Database Installation

-To create the schema, run `rake db:schema:load`.
-This will also install initial assignment module definitions.
+To create the schema, run `rake db:setup`.
+This will also install seed data.